nqlongdl/nqlongdl.github.io/_posts/2024-08-14-the-well-grounded-rubyist.md

 - gem - A Ruby library and application package-management utility
 - erb - A templating system

-Check each tool reference for more information <(")
+Check each tool reference for more information

+## Chapter 2: Objects, methods, and local variables